-As of 31 December 2021-30 June 2022, the products distributed in France under these distribution agreements amounted to €128 115 billion in assets under management.
+As of 30 June31 December 2022, the products distributed in France under these distribution agreements amounted to €115119 billion in assets under management.

-If any such agreement is terminated or not renewed, Amundi's AuM and fee income could be significantly reduced, and its results of operations and financial condition would be materially and adversely affected.
+If any such agreement is terminated or notone of these contracts were to terminate and not be renewed, Amundi's AuM and fee income could be significantly (but gradually) reduced, and its results of operations and financial condition would be materially and adversely affected.

 On the international front, Amundi has a 10-year distribution agreement, in place since 2017, with the UniCredit network in Italy, Germany, Austria and Eastern Europe.
 In addition, Amundi remains the preferred supplier for the Crédit Agricole and Société Générale networks in Italy (CA Italie), the Czech Republic (Komerční Banka) and Poland (CA Polska).
 Amundi is also in partnership with BAWAG P.S.K. in Austria, Resona in Japan and Banco Sabadell in Spain.
-As of 31 December 2021 30 June 2022, the products distributed through international partner distribution networks amounted to €174 160 billion in assets under management.
+As of 30 June31 December 2022, the products distributed through international partner distribution networks amounted to €160156 billion in assets under management.
+These assets include €7 billion in assets managed by Amundi Bank of China Wealth Management, the subsidiary created in China in late 2020 with Bank of China.
 At the end of 2020, Amundi also created a new subsidiary in China with Bank of China.

 This distribution capacity is supplemented by third-party distributors, private banks and asset management advisors.
-As of $\frac{31 - 2021}{30 - 2021}$ 30 June 2022, the products distributed through these third-party distributors amounted to $\frac{324}{298}$ billion of Amundi's assets under management.
+As of 30 June31 December 2022, the products distributed through these third-party distributors amounted to €298287 billion of Amundi's assets under management.

 Furthermore, Amundi is a shareholder in joint ventures operating in India, China, South Korea and Morocco.
-As of 31 December 2021 30 June 2022, the products distributed through these joint ventures amounted to £286 308 billion of Amundi's assets under management.
+As of 30 June 31 December 2022, the products distributed through these joint ventures amounted to €308296 billion of Amundi's assets under management.

-These agreements may be terminated or not renewed.
+These agreements may be terminated or not renewed for commercial or legal reasons.
 In addition, the distribution of Amundi's products through third-party distributors is not on an exclusive basis.
 If a bank forming part of this distribution network were to replace Amundi's products with those of a competitor, or if it were to decide to reduce the resources dedicated to promoting and distributing Amundi's products, or if it were to charge higher fees for the distribution of Amundi's products, this could adversely impact Amundi's AuM, revenues and results of operations.
 In addition, factors affecting the competitive position or reputation of such distribution networks, as well as a potential failure of these entities, could have an adverse effect on Amundi's revenues, reputation and results of operations.